-- 8.1 An individual who is employed by the Trust under a contract of employment with the Trust may become or continue as a Member provided- - 8.1.1 he is employed by the Trust under a contract of employment which has no fixed term or has a fixed term of at least 12 months, or - 8.1.2 he has been continuously employed by the Trust under a contract of employment for at least 12 months. - 8.2 Individuals who exercise functions for the purposes of the Trust, otherwise than under a contract of employment with the Trust, may become or continue as Members of the Staff Constituency if they have exercised these functions continuously for a period of at least 12 months.
-This category includes (but is not limited to) - 8.2.1 contractors who provide services to the Trust for at least 16 hours per week or 50% of their contracted hours (whichever is the lesser), or - 8.2.2 academic staff who have an honorary contract with the Trust and who work at the Trust. - 8.3 Those individuals who are eligible for membership by reason of this paragraph 8 are referred to collectively as the Staff Constituency. - 8.4 The Staff Constituency shall be divided into four descriptions of individuals who are eligible for membership of the Staff Constituency, each description of individuals being specified within Annex 2 and being referred to as a Staff Class within the Staff Constituency. - 8.5 The minimum number of Members in each Staff Class is specified in Annex 2.
+- 8.1 An individual who is employed by the Trust under a contract of employment with the Trust may become or continue as a Member provided- - 8.1.1 he is employed by the Trust under a contract of employment which has no fixed term or has a fixed term of at least 12 months, or - 8.1.2 he has been continuously employed by the Trust or its predecessor Trusts under a contract of employment for at least 12 months. - 8.2 Individuals who exercise functions for the purposes of the Trust, otherwise than under a contract of employment with the Trust, may become or continue as Members of the Staff Constituency if they have exercised these functions continuously for a period of at least 12 months. - 8.3 Those individuals who are eligible for membership by reason of this paragraph 8 are referred to collectively as the Staff Constituency. - 8.4 The Staff Constituency shall be divided into four descriptions of individuals who are eligible for membership of the Staff Constituency, each description of individuals being specified within Annex 2 and being referred to as a Staff Class within the Staff Constituency. - 8.5 The minimum number of Members in each Staff Class is specified in Annex 2.